-The Oak Harbor Garden Club is turning 100 years old!
-Grow with us!
+The Oak Harbor Garden Club turned 100 years old October 3, 2023

 On October 3, 1923, a group of Oak Harbor women organized a civic improvement club.
 These pioneering women fought to protect a stand of native Garry oak trees which later became Smith Park, saving the trees for future generations.

 The Oak Harbor Garden Club’s mission is to develop a beautiful city through loving care of small areas.
 Work has already begun to celebrate the Club’s centennial.
 A group of volunteers has worked with the City of Oak Harbor and the Main Street Association and replanted the 25 large blue pots on Pioneer Way with fresh plants and each pot now has daffodil bulbs that will bloom in the spring.

 Garden Club Plants over 6000 daffodils throughout Oak Harbor to Celebrate 100th Anniversary